bkesterbyld/maroon-potato/src/pages/usecases.md

         subtitle: Create new features fast and process data near your users
         content: >-
-          Above enables computing next to users without deploying databases, writing centralized code or calling cloud functions that have performance limits.
+          Above enables computing next to users without deploying databases, writing code or calling cloud functions that have performance limits.
           Our network allows you to put a full or partial backend anywhere in the world.
 Active Data Management technology syncs only field-level changes across regions, ensuring snappy solution-wide response.

           Above couples this network with powerful computing options to assure